Food Resources

 All kids 18 and under can eat healthy meals for free all summer!
 Fresh and healthy meals served all week.
 No registration needed.
 This program is sponsored by Salem Public Schools Food and Nutrition Services.

-Other Food Access Resources
+Other Food Resources

 Catholic Charities